8 Namespaces and the Preprocessor

 As projects grow, name collisions become inevitable.
 Two libraries might both define a log function, or your Error class might clash with one from a dependency.
 Namespaces solve this by grouping names into distinct scopes.
-The preprocessor, inherited from C, controls what code the compiler sees — include guards prevent double-inclusion, macros define constants and conditional blocks, and conditional compilation lets you target different platforms.
+The preprocessor, inherited from C, controls what code the compiler sees — include guards prevent double-inclusion, macros define constants, and conditional compilation selects code blocks for different platforms.
 C++20 modules aim to replace much of the preprocessor’s job.
 In this chapter you will learn namespace design, the preprocessor’s key features, and a preview of modules.

 You have used std:: since the beginning of Gorgo Starting C++. std is a namespace — a named scope that contains the entire standard library.
 You can create your own: